fkotsian/repo_visualizer/README.md

 # Code analyzer
-Visualizes the content of a repo and the object chain Generates ~UML diagrams
+Visualizes the content of a repo and the object chain & generates ~UML diagrams

 ## Stories